kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 ## PolicyServer Custom Resource

-Add a new specification field to the PolicyServer CRD, `spec.allowedContextAwareCalls`.
+Add a new specification field to the PolicyServer CRD, `spec.allowedHostCapabilities`.
 Optional.
 Array of strings.
-Contains a list of context-aware host-call API calls allowed in the policy-server Deployment.
-Gets validated against a known valid list of context aware calls.
+Contains a list of host capability API calls allowed in the policy-server Deployment.
+Gets validated against a known valid list of host capability calls.
 Defaults to allowing all calls with `[all]`, which is backwards-compatible with users' PolicyServers.
 The namespaced policies get mapped to our `default-namespaced-policies` PolicyServer, so they will not get permissions to all capabilities.

-The new `spec.allowedContextAwareCalls` accepts as element an entry `all`.
+The new `spec.allowedHostCapabilities` accepts as element an entry `all`.
 If that's the case, it should be the only element.
-If provided, all context-aware API calls are allowed.
+If provided, all host capability API calls are allowed.

 ## Adm Controller

-The Adm Controller uses the new PolicyServer spec field `spec.allowedContextAwareCalls` when reconciling the `policies.yaml` ConfigMap for the policy-server:
+The Adm Controller uses the new PolicyServer spec field `spec.allowedHostCapabilities` when reconciling the `policies.yaml` ConfigMap for the policy-server:

-- If `spec.allowedContextAwareCalls` contains `all`, the policies listed in the `policies.yaml` get their `allowedContextAware` set to `{}` (empty object), allowing all context aware calls for each policy.
+- If `spec.allowedHostCapabilities` contains `all`, the policies listed in the `policies.yaml` get their `allowedContextAware` set to `{}` (empty object), allowing all host calls for each policy.
 This provides the functionality before this RFC.

-- If `spec.allowedContextAwareCalls` is a list (empty, or with elements), the Controller sets the policies `allowedContextAware` key with it, giving them zero allowed calls (empty list), or those specified in the list, verified against the know list of available calls.
+- If `spec.allowedHostCapabilities` is a list (empty, or with elements), the Controller sets the policies `allowedContextAware` key with it, giving them zero allowed calls (empty list), or those specified in the list, verified against the know list of available calls.

-The Controller doesn't diferentiate between namespaced or clusterwide policies when populating the `policies.yaml` ConfigMap: the allowed context-aware calls are applied to all policies.
-We expect PolicyServers to be dedicated to namespaced policies, and configured as such, with general PolicyServers that are for cluster-wide policies to lack their `spec.allowedContextAwareCalls`.
+The Controller doesn't diferentiate between namespaced or clusterwide policies when populating the `policies.yaml` ConfigMap: the allowed host calls are applied to all policies.
+We expect PolicyServers to be dedicated to namespaced policies, and configured as such, with general PolicyServers that are for cluster-wide policies to lack their `spec.allowedHostCapabilities`.

 ## Mapping ClusterAdmissionPolicy